Gland, Switzerland

 Gland (/fr/) is a municipality in the district of Nyon in the canton of Vaud in Switzerland.
-The city also is home to the IUCN and WWF headquarters.
+The city also is home to the headquarters of the IUCN and WWF, and hosts the Secretariat of the Convention on Wetlands, also known as the Ramsar Convention.

 History

 Gland is known to have been a prehistoric settlement.
 During the Roman period a farm called Villa Glanis was there.
 Until the 1960s, Gland was merely a small farming village (essentially vineyards and cattle).

 Gland is first mentioned around 994-1049 CE as de Glans.

 In 1923 Gland provided the venue for the European Division meeting of the Seventh-day Adventists, where the German Adventist leaders said they regarded whether to serve as combatant in times of war was a matter which should be left to the conscience of individual members of their church.

 In the 1930s, the Toblerone line, a defensive line, was built along the western edge of Gland, stretching from Lac Léman towards the Jura mountains.
 Its purpose was to stop a tank invasion from the west.

 The opening of the highway linking Geneva with Lausanne brought many commuters to this once-quiet place.
 It is only since the mid-1980s that Gland has started to grow into a town with its own businesses and shopping centers.